Yin Yoga Explained: A Guide to the History, Practice and Benefits

 The Philosophy: Understanding Yin and Yang in Yoga

-picture of Yin Yang Symbol.
-Yin Yoga's philosophy comes from the Yin Elements
+picture of Yin Yang Symbol. philosophy comes from the Yin Elements

-The design of the Yoga Poses is to activate and harmonize Yin and Yang energies
+The design of the Poses is to activate and harmonize Yin and Yang energies

 Yin and Yang are fundamental concepts in both Traditional Chinese Medicine and Hatha Yoga, representing the duality and balance in nature.
 These concepts are foundational and a key principal through out Yin Yoga History.